MHRA/products/medicines/pars-upload/README.md

 ```sh
 yarn && NEXT_PUBLIC_DISABLE_AUTH=true yarn dev
 ```
-or when running acceptance tests
+or when running acceptance tests..
 ```sh
 yarn && NEXT_PUBLIC_DISABLE_AUTH=true yarn test-e2e
 ```

 Onward calls to upload the document, use JWT tokens produced by the authority configured in the environment variables in the .env file.
-Use the following command to get .env from azure keyvault
+Use the following command to get .env from Azure Key Vault.
 ```sh
 make get-env
 ```